KingofLimbs-1/hotel-booking-app/README.md

 3. #### Import the database:

-Locate the SQL copy of the database (library.sql) in the project directory.
+Locate the SQL copy of the database (hotel-reservation-system.sql) in the project directory.
 Use a tool like phpMyAdmin or the command line to import the database into your local MySQL server.

 - #### Using phpMyAdmin: